AB7092/Mol-Viewer/README.md

   More elements can easily be added to the server.py file.

 Further improvements to be made:
-  Allow the user to add elements themselves on the server, Improve the GUI so it looks better
+  Allow the user to add elements on the server, Improve the GUI so it looks better,
   Add the ability to rotate the molecule